About us

 The Patients Australia Board consists of passionate leaders dedicated to ensuring patients' voices are heard, driving advocacy, and supporting the organisation's mission to improve healthcare outcomes and empower individuals across Australia.

-The Board of Directors consists of independent non-executive directors.
-The Board is responsible for setting the organisation’s strategic direction and ensuring it is aligned with its mission and values.
+The Board of Directors consists of independent non-executive directors who bring diverse expertise from across healthcare, governance, law, finance, communications, research, technology and the not-for-profit sector.
+The Board is responsible for setting the organisation's strategic direction, overseeing governance and risk, ensuring financial sustainability, and supporting the achievement of Patients Australia's mission and values.

-Directors are elected for a three-year period.
-They may hold office for a maximum of ten years.
+Directors are elected for a three-year period and may hold office for a maximum of ten years.

-Kaylene O'Shea is a member of the Australian Institute of Company Directors.
+Kaylene O'Shea is a member of the AICD.
 She is an experienced healthcare professional with a career spanning over 30 years in the pharmaceutical and medical research arenas.

 Tamara Rowan is an energetic and collaborative leader with extensive experience in senior leadership roles across health, medical education, and the corporate sector.